 Epilepsy: similar to humans, Epilepsy causes seizures.
 In the dog world, that means they’ll run from ‘ghosts,’ bark at nothing, walk abnormally, and sometimes freeze up entirely.
 Although Miniature Poodle seizures can signify something other than epilepsy, this disorder is still the most common proponent.
 However, it’s usually not an end-all condition and there are treatments available to help mitigate the seizures.

 Hip Dysplasia: not as common in smaller dogs, hip dysplasia occurs when there’s displacement in the hip joint.
 It can cause severe pain when walking, an abnormal gait, lameness in the leg(s), and at worse immobility.
 The condition can be screened for by use of X-rays and other tests, making it even more important that your breeder provides clearances for your pup’s parents.
-There are treatments and surgery available for this condition, dependent on its severity.
+There are treatments and surgery available for this condition, depending on its severity.

 Health Issues Associated with this Breed: